Loki is one of the most beloved and worshipped gods. Why? Read find it out in this article!

 In modern times, Loki has often been compared to the figure of Satan.
 This is incorrect since he is still interested in preserving the cosmic order, while Satan is a fierce rival of that order.

 Furthermore, it is widely believed that Loki is the adopted son of Odin and half-brother of Thor with whom he contends for the throne of Asgarðr.
-This belief has been spread by the various novels, films, and comics that have seen the Nordic god as a protagonist, but as we have already said previously, Loki is an ancient god who even belongs to the triad that gave life to men and is also the blood brother of the godfather Odin.
+The various novels have spread this belief, films, and comics that have seen the Nordic god as a protagonist, but as we have already said previously, Loki is an ancient god who even belongs to the triad that gave life to men and is also the blood brother of the godfather Odin.

 What is Loki a God of?

 Loki is the god of mischief and he is often called the Trickster God, but he is also the god of great cunning and chaos.

 How do you know that Loki is calling you?

 - You feel you want to curse someone

 - You feel a destructive force inside of you

 - You love cheating